Basal Body Temperature - How to Know When You're Fertile

 - If you’re still on hormonal contraception, BBT charting won’t be beneficial.

-- It might take a couple of cycles for you to get the hang of it, and be able to interpret your hormonal picture properly but this is such important information about your body!
+- It might take a couple of cycles for you to get the hang of it.
+As well as to be able to interpret your hormonal picture properly but this is such important information about your body!

-- If you want to track your cycles but do NOT want to conceive, I recommend investing in the thermometers with an inbuilt computer (about $300) which interpret the data for you and with high accuracy tell you when you are or aren’t fertile.
+- If you want to track your cycles but do NOT want to conceive.
+I recommend investing in the thermometers with an inbuilt computer (about $300).
+This will interpret the data for you and with high accuracy tell you when you are or aren’t fertile.